The Crumbs of Cool Reading

 * The Astonishing Life of Octavia Nothing: Part 1.
 December 2008.
 Abandoned page 170 of 351.
 Pretends to be an 18th century manuscript with a Gothic theme set in Revolutionary era-America.
 All three elements I am not a fan of.
 I respect it, but it is dark and depressing, I was looking for something lighter.
 The morality lessons of people as property are important but heavy handed.

 * Water for Elephants.
 December 2008 (audiobook).
 Abandoned around hour 4.25 of about 12.
 Fairly accurate archival research but the story is derivitive and boring, genre fiction, flat characters.
 Since I have already read the best Circus novel ever written (Cat-Man (1956) by Edward Hoagland) this didn't hold my interest.
+I've since found out this novel was written in 30 days(!) as part of the NaNoWriMo (National Novel Writing Month) - which is impressive, but 30 days for a novel, it could have been improved.
+I'm guessing the story and characters were done in 30, and the historical archical research added in later before publication.

 * Brief Encounters with Che Guevara.
 October 2008.
 Abandonded page 85/229 (3rd of eight short stories).
 Writing is good but the stories are too subtle and meaningless for my taste.
 Just seemed pointless and boring.